-We have identified a contingent liability to pay a success fee to the lender as well as a bifurcated compound derivative liability related to a contingent interest feature and acceleration clause (contingent put option).
+We had identified a contingent liability to pay a success fee to the lender as well as a bifurcated compound derivative liability related to a contingent interest feature and acceleration clause (contingent put option).
 The success fee contingent liability and the bifurcated embedded derivative were valued and separately accounted for in the accompanying condensed consolidated financial statements.
 The fair value of the success fee was recorded as a contingent liability within derivative liabilities on our condensed consolidated balance sheets and corresponding discount to the loans under the 2019 Loan Agreement.
-We classify the contingent put option liability within derivative liabilities on our condensed consolidated, and we recognize changes in the fair value as a component of other income (expense) in our condensed consolidated statements of operations and comprehensive loss.
-We will continue to recognize changes in the fair value of the success fee contingent liability until the success fee is paid.
+We classified the contingent put option liability within derivative liabilities on our condensed consolidated balance sheets.
+We remeasured both liabilities to fair value at each reporting date, and we recognized changes in the fair value as a component of other income (expense) in our condensed consolidated statements of operations and comprehensive loss.
+We continued to recognize changes in the fair value of the success fee contingent liability until the success fee was paid.
 The contingent put option liability was extinguished when the 2019 Loan Agreement was repaid in full in March 2021.
+The success fee contingent liability was paid in full in July 2021.